Welcome from the Lower School Director

 Welcome to our school!

 As a child, Jen grew up in schools like ASM, graduating from the International School of Kuala Lumpur in Malaysia.
 The opportunity to be part of an international school community encouraged her to return overseas.
-She is happy to begin her first year at the American School of Madrid.

 Jen's professional journey has included teaching and leadership roles at Shanghai American School in Shanghai, China, the American Community School of Abu Dhabi in the United Arab Emirates, and most recently at the American School of Warsaw in Poland.

 Jen believes that much as we are called to educate children for a future we cannot see, we are also responsible for delivering on the promise of a high-quality childhood today.
-In her role as Lower School Director at the American School of Madrid, she will work to create the conditions for teachers and other staff to teach the skills and concepts necessary for students to progress, while staying focused on seeing those same children as diverse, capable humans.
+In her role as Lower School Director at the American School of Madrid, she works to create the conditions for teachers and other staff to teach the skills and concepts necessary for students to progress, while staying focused on seeing those same children as diverse, capable humans.